There is a multitude of reasons that accidents happen. Negligence is often cited as one cause of automobile accidents.

 To do so, they will investigate the specifics of how the accident happened.
 In some cases, evidence of fault – complete or shared – is clear.
 In these cases, a plaintiff has a straightforward path to recovering damages; and with the support of a skilled personal injury lawyer, they will receive their fair share.
 On the other hand, there are cases in which the specifics of an accident, who was at fault, and how much fault can be claimed are a little less clear.

-In order to determine fault, insurance companies will likely review the following:
+To determine fault, insurance companies will likely review the following:

 - the police report from the accident, including witness testimonies and submitted evidence from involved parties